 For sunset I recommend to return to Nusa Lembongan and to head to Devil’s Tear.
 You can sit on the cliffs and enjoy the sunset while the rough sea splashs water against the cliffs.

-On the next day you can do a daytrip to the most popular island: Nusa Penida.
+On the next day you can do a daytrip to the most popular Nusa Island: Nusa Penida.
 Take the ferry at the yellow bridge and sail for about 10 to 15 minutes to the island.

 The streets there are probably even worse than on Nusa Ceningan, so it would be really dangerous to drive a scooter there.
 Even cars struggle on these roads.
 The best is to take a driver for the whole day.
 You can just walk around at the beach, you’ll find one for sure.